Skip to content

 Owls

 Owls are remarkable birds of prey that belong to the order Strigiformes.
-Known for their solitary and nocturnal behavior, these birds are commonly associated with an upright stance, broad head, binocular vision, binaural hearing, sharp talons, and specially adapted feathers for silent flight.
+Known for their solitary and nocturnal behaviour, these birds are commonly associated with an upright stance, broad head, binocular vision, binaural hearing, sharp talons, and specially adapted feathers for silent flight.

 With over 200 species, owls are mostly carnivorous and hunt small mammals, making them excellent at controlling rodent populations.